Innoviox/silver-spork/README.md

      - Obstacle course - with pushing?
      - Archery
      - Mode ranks players from 1st to last, with more points going to better ranks, (ex: 3 points for winning, 2 for 2nd, 1 for 3rd, nada for everyone else)
+   - capture the flag -- 3d or 2d with fog
 How make??
 Nodejs server with:
 Pure js